gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

     container_name: hawtio
     hostname: hawtio
     ports:
-      - "8090:8090"
+      - "38085:8080"
 ```

-The service will map the data folder to a folder on the docker host.
-Therefore we have to create it below the container_data created in the setup and give it the necessary access privileges.
+The service can map the data folder to a folder on the docker host.
+If you want that, you need to uncomment the volume mapping above, to use the `container-volume/activemq/data` folder to store the Active MQ data.
+You will have to create it once and give the necessary privileges, before you can start it.

 ```
 cd integrationplatform